CMA Guide to Canada’s Anti-Spam Law (CASL)

 Latest on CASL

-- Significant changes to CASL expected - see what may be coming
+- Significant changes to CASL expected

 - Key observations and conclusions from CMA's CASL workshop

 Nobody wants to be on the receiving end of a CRTC investigation, so it’s important that marketing teams are in complete control of this complex piece of legislation.
 One great way to take a temperature check is with CMA’s CASL Quiz.
 This 15-question quiz will help you and your marketing team with CASL readiness...

 On January 15, 2015 the portion of Canada’s Anti-Spam Law (CASL) that relates to the installation of computer programs will go into effect.
 On November 10, 2014, the Canadian Radio-television and Telecommunications Commission (CRTC) issued guidance to help organizations understand the new requirements...

 Third Party Marketing Under CASL

 Canada's Anti-Spam Law (CASL) has been in effect for nearly four months.
 While many gray areas of the law have been clarified, there is still uncertainty around key topics.
 With regard to CASL's rules for marketing to unknown third parties, CMA has consulted extensively with Industry Canada and email marketing experts to develop the following guidance...

 CASL Concerns Not-For-Profits & Charities